ShaileshBothe/LSTM-RNN-Next-Word-Predictor/DEPLOYMENT.md

 1. Check the Streamlit Cloud logs
 2. Verify all files are in the repository
 3. Test locally first with `streamlit run app.py`
 4. Consider using the model recreation approach (most reliable)
+5. Try the simple requirements file